Do Go On - 331 - Raoul Wallenberg; The Swedish Schindler

 Yeah, very, very strange.

-Yeah, well, and I mean,
+Well, and I mean, yeah.

-yeah, it was some sort of, yeah.
+It was some sort of, yeah.

 Yeah, it's a bit strange.

-But were they targeting Australians?
+But are they targeting Australians, I guess.

-I guess, but it's also not, I mean,
+but it's also not, I mean, it worked for me somehow.

 Yeah, there's a reason for that too.